microsoft/dstoolkit-azoda/docs/setup_walkthrough.md

 That's it, you've set up the project.
 The pipeline should take about an hour to complete all the steps.

 Remember to stop the deployment if you're not using it to avoid additional costs.
-More details in the [here](delete_project_resources.md).
+More details [here](delete_project_resources.md).

 ### Next Steps